robertsolorzano/CLI-Image2HexcodeConverter/README.md

 # Image to Hexcode Converter

 This is a simple Python utility that converts the hex color of the first pixel of an image file.
-Inspired when I needed to obtain an exact color from an image when styling for a porject.
+Inspired when I needed to obtain an exact color from an image when styling for a project.

 This is a command line interface script that can be used as a quick utility within your workflow.